These are red flags students and schools can look out for to help prevent school violence - KESQ

 Knowing when to involve law enforcement is another important role of the threat assessment team.

 “If an individual makes a threat but it is found to be not true, low level, or transient, then law enforcement will not likely need to be directly involved.
-School personnel can work with the student and parents by implementing a problem solving and/or conflict resolution process,” the NASP recommendations state.
+School personnel can work with the student and parents by implementing a problem solving and/or conflict resolution process,” Reeves and her colleagues wrote.

 “However, if the threat is legitimate and mitigation actions need to be taken, an SRO/law enforcement officer may become engaged in a consultative or direct role. … Reports involving weapons, threats of violence, and physical violence should immediately be reported to local law enforcement.”